AbdulmuhsinB/Clicklad/README.md

 - Completed Cart Page
 - Compelted Location Page
 - Completed Contact Us Page
-- - FAQ Page
+- Completed FAQ Page
+- Completed the About Us Page

 ## In Progress
 - Animation need to be added to the Home Page
 - Navbar needs to be made responsive
 - Product Detail page, needs the color to switch spots with the main image, so u can view things in different colors
 - Make the footer font size smaller
+- Make the Home page more responsive

 ## To Do
-- About Us Page